CE Kempe (1837-1907)

 Kempe briefly considered entering holy orders, but a habitual stammer made it clear that his future did not lie with preaching.
 He decided to turn his spiritual beliefs to a practical purpose, and decided to study architecture.

 He studied under one of the leading church architects of the day, GF Bodley, and there developed his keen sense of medieval design and an abiding interest in stained glass.
-It is thought that Kempe's interest in stained glass stemmed from his dissatisfaction with glass he ordered from a supplier.
+It is thought that Kempe's interest in stained glass stemmed from his dissatisfaction with the glass he ordered from a supplier.
 He decided that he could do better - and he was right.

 Kempe travelled around Britain and overseas, sketching medieval window designs.
 Kempe assisted Bodley on two major church projects in the 1860s; All Saints, Cambridge, and St John's, Liverpool.
 In 1866 the important stained glass makers Clayton and Bell asked Kempe to design a memorial window for Bishop Hooper in Gloucester Cathedral.
 The rest, as they say, is history.